Abhinav0120/devTinder/homeWork.md

 - Install validatior
 - Explore validator library function's and use it for password, email and PhotoUrl
 - Note: NEVER TRUST req.body

+- validate data in SignUp Api.
+- Install bcrypt package.
+- Create Password Hash using bcrypt.hash & save the user with encrypted password.